 Mental health refers to our emotional, psychological, and social well-being.
-Basically, it is all about how people think, feel, and behave.

 Here is a list of some feelings and behaviours which can be an early warning sign that you might be struggling with your mental health.
 Don't worry, there's lots of help available.